-- After the BP oil spill, there were several records of there hired cleaning crews burning dead birds and sea life at night so that people couldn't see the destruction.
+- After the BP Deepwater Horizon oil spill, there were several records of their hired cleaning crews burning dead birds and sea life at night so that people couldn't see the destruction.

 - On August 27, 2011, 53 bodies believed to be Libyan civilians arrested by pro-Qaddafi loyalists for interrogation were found in the remains of a warehouse, which had been burnt by the pro-Qaddafi forces to keep them from rebel forces.
 There may have actually been 150 dead.
 Very grisly and probably NSFW photo here.◊

-- Robert Hanssen, still on the FBI Most Wanted List, killed his family in this way: staged gas explosion after shooting/slitting the throats of his wife and children.
+- Robert William Fisher, still on the FBI Most Wanted List, killed his family in this way: staged gas explosion after shooting/slitting the throats of his wife and children.